+Crisis Receiving for Behavioral Health (CRBH), formerly Substance Use Respite & Engagement (SURE) Program - Operated by WellSpace Health 24 hours a day 7 days a week at 631 H St., behind the Main Jail.
+CRBH provides short-term (4-12 hour) recovery, detox, and recuperation from effect of acute alcohol/drug intoxication or behavioral health crisis.
+Staffed by healthcare professionals to provide medical monitoring, SUD counseling, and connections to supportive services and transportation to service partner or home after completion of short-term recovery.
+Clients are referred by partner agencies, no walk-ins.
 Sacramento County Mental Health Treatment Center (MHTC) - Provides short term comprehensive acute inpatient mental health services, 24/7, for adults 18 and older experiencing a mental health crisis and/or condition.
 The County's Intake Stabilization Unit (ISU), adjacent to the MHTC campus' 50 inpatient psychiatric beds, provides up to 23-hour crisis stabilization and intensive services in a safe environment.
-The ISU responds to hospital ED staff and law enforcement calls 24/7, provides direct access from the mobile crisis support teams and SB82 triage navigator program, and receives adults and minors that have been Medically cleared for 24/7 crisis stabilization services.
+The ISU responds to hospital ED staff and law enforcement calls 24/7, provides direct access from the mobile crisis support teams and SB82 triage navigator program, and receives adults and minors that have been medically cleared for 24/7 crisis stabilization services.

 911 Dispatch - Different 911 call centers serve different jurisdictions within the county.
 They include one operated by the California Highway Patrol and 6 by local LEA's, with the Sheriff's Office and Sacramento Police Department operating the two largest.
 Computer aided dispatch is utilized for deployment of appropriate responders, including dispatch of Mobile Crisis Support Teams/Co-Responders, where available.
 Law Enforcement Consult Line (LECL) - Is available for officers responding to 911 calls in the community on clients who are experiencing a mental health crisis.
 They are encouraged to call the Mental Health Treatment Center's Intake Stabilization Unit (ISU) to consult on these clients for resource assistance they might need to work with the client.
 Officers may bring clients directly from the community for mental health services and crisis stabilization to the ISU if the client meets Welfare & Institutions Code 5150 criteria of Danger to Self (DTS), Danger to Others (DTO) or Gravely Disabled (GD).
-A designated telephone line (875-1170) has been established on the ISU for these purposes.
+A designated LEA telephone line (875-1170) has been established on the ISU for these purposes.

-Mobile Crisis Support Teams (MCSTs) - licensed clinicians embedded with law enforcement to respond to mental health crisis related calls for service (in the process of expanding from 6 to 11 teams in partnership with Sacramento Police Department, Sacramento Sheriff's Office (SSO), Citrus Heights Police Department, Elk Grove Police Department, and the Folsom Police Department), where the Officer/Deputy is trained in Crisis Intervention Training (CIT) to respond to persons experiencing mental health crisis.
+Mobile Crisis Support Teams (MCSTs) - licensed clinicians embedded with law enforcement to respond to mental health crisis related calls for service (in the process of expanding from 9 to 11 teams for Behavioral Health Service (BHS) partnership with the Sacramento Sheriff Department-North Division, Sacramento Sheriff Department-Central Division, Citrus Heights Police Department, Folsom Police Department, Elk Grove Police Department, and the Rancho Cordova Police Department currently and adding Galt Police Department and the Los Rios Police Department, where Officers/Deputies are trained in Crisis Intervention Training (CIT) to respond to persons experiencing mental health crisis.
 Teams responding to mental health crisis aim to reduce risks and threats to self or others.
 They build upon individual, family, community, and self-identified strengths and skills to divert individuals from unnecessary incarceration or hospitalization.
 They assist with making connections to and navigating service systems for access to ongoing mental health support.
 Authorized mental health providers support de-escalation, safety planning and ongoing care.
 MCSTs also educate key individuals, family members or natural supports on how to improve health and wellness.